Trains to Seville Trains to Seville

 Renfe High-Speed Services

 Renfe runs AVE high-speed trains that connect Seville to major cities across Spain.
+AVE trains can reach maximum speeds of up to 310 km/h, making them a fast and efficient option for travelers.
 The popular Madrid–Seville route spans 525 kilometers and takes about 2 hours and 30 minutes.
-Other key AVE routes include Barcelona (around 5 hours 30 minutes), Valencia (about 3 hours 50 minutes), Málaga (roughly 2 hours), and Córdoba (just 45 minutes) [1].
+Other key AVE routes include Barcelona (around 5 hours 30 minutes), Valencia (about 3 hours 50 minutes), Málaga (roughly 2 hours), and Córdoba (just 45 minutes) [[1]](LINK 2).

 Other High-Speed Operators

 In addition to Renfe, other companies like Avlo, OUIGO, and Iryo also operate high-speed trains from Santa Justa station.
-Ticket prices for these services are set using dynamic pricing models [1].
+Iryo trains feature free unlimited Wi-Fi, power sockets, and an onboard entertainment portal.
+Ticket prices for these services are set using dynamic pricing models [[1]](LINK 2).

 Local and Regional Trains

 Seville is also well-connected within Andalusia through local and regional train services.
+Local trains offer frequent departures and are a convenient way to explore regional areas around Seville.
 Media Distancia trains link Seville to nearby cities such as Cádiz (1.5 to 2 hours), Jerez de la Frontera (about 1 hour), Antequera (roughly 1.5 hours), Osuna (1 to 1.5 hours), Marchena (around 1 hour), and Utrera (25 to 30 minutes).
-For shorter trips, the Cercanías commuter network connects Santa Justa to suburban stations like San Bernardo and Virgen del Rocío, offering frequent daily services [1].
+For shorter trips, the Cercanías commuter network connects Santa Justa to suburban stations like San Bernardo and Virgen del Rocío, offering frequent daily services [[1]](LINK 1).

 Getting to Seville by Train